 In addition to technical indicators, you should also ensure that your chosen UK forex broker offers chart reading tools.

-If you are a complete novice in the world of online forex trading, then you will need to ensure that the broker offers a smooth and user-friendly experience.
+If you are a complete novice in the world of online forex trading, then you will need to ensure that the broker offers a smooth and straightforward investing experience.
 This should start at the very offset during the account opening and deposit process, as well as finding your preferred trading pair.
 Of course, the process of placing orders and performing chart analysis should also be seamless.

 Research and Education